 Really the whole episode just goes to prove that everybody wants to be Batman once in a while, even the man of steel himself.

 Another crossover Batman episode.
 Ghul is basically got all of Superman's strength, and is prepared to kill Superman and Batman.
 Supes manages to distract Ghul from their attention by pointing out Talia is falling to her death (either punish me or save your daughter).
-And manages WHILE STILL WEAKENED to escape with an unconscious Batman, from the self destructing hideout.
+And in spite of his continuing weakness, escapes with an unconscious Batman, from the self destructing hideout.

 Superman and the Flash having a race.
 Yeah I'm a sucker for these two, but the fastest man alive and faster than a speeding bullet going all out was awesome!

 During A Fish Story, Aquaman is shown to be reasonably competent and tough but nothing exceptional for most of the episode.
 It was still enough to subvert the whole "Aquaman is useless" thing at the very least.
 Then, near the end of the episode its revealed he is the king of his people as a masssive Atlantean battleship emerges from the water which towers over Lex Luthor's freighter.
 Superman has to convince Aquaman to not obliterate Luthor...
 And then one of Luthor's men fires a harpoon at Aquaman when his back is turned.
 Aquaman whips around and catches it with ease and his navy absolutely decimates the freighter.
 Once the freight is sunk and Luthor has fled, Aquaman warns Superman that if anyone fucks with his kingdom again he'll wipe out the rest of mankind's civilization.
 Considering his previous treatment in animation, Aquaman's appearance on Superman was not only a crowning moment for the character, it was a crowning moment for the creators as well.